Deploying and managing web applications

 Block troublemakers using fail2ban

-An article, posted almost 3 years ago filed in how i do it, debian, unix, configuration, server, devops, security & nginx.
+An article, posted about 3 years ago filed in how i do it, debian, unix, configuration, server, devops, security & nginx.

 I don't mind running my own virtual servers.
 Fail2ban is a tool I've had running on my servers for years.
 It helps fencing of requests from ip-addresses that repeatedly misbehave when connecting to SSH and postfix.
 I never got to creating my own rules.
 I thought I had to write it in some arcane scripting language, but recently I learned it is pretty easy.